alpsberry/tri/README.md

 Changelog
 --------
+> May 14
+* fix the part of computing error in L2 norm
+>
 > Apr.
 28
 * the Discontinous Galerkin solving system can now deal with refinement with hanging nodes
 * a simple tool to generate normalized mesh and refinement is provided, see usage